ec-builds/enterprise-homelab/docs/standards/documentation-standards.md

 Project documents should end with a one-paragraph Outcome section summarizing what was accomplished.
 Keep it factual and concise.

-Standards and runbooks do not require an Outcome section.
+Standards do not require an Outcome section.

 ---